The Average Cost of Facelift

 A Variety of Treatments

 Traditional face lift surgery is excellent for lifting the tissues of the cheek, jowls and neck back to their natural position.
 The forehead is often lifted at the same time if needed.
 Dr. Westreich performs many techniques for facial rejuvenation surgery based on your individual needs and preferences.
-In most cases, New York City-based Dr. Westreich will elevate the SMAS and deeper tissues in a more vertical dimension, and gently redrape the skin laterally to achieve an improvement that enhances your natural appearance.
+In most cases, Dr. Westreich will elevate the SMAS and deeper tissues in a more vertical dimension, and gently redrape the skin laterally to achieve an improvement that enhances your natural appearance.
 In some cases, only the cheeks and jowls need to be elevated.
 If sagging jowls and a loose neck are your chief concerns, Dr. Westreich may be able to perform a neck lift alone.

 Facelifting is done in order to remove excess skin while tightening the underlying supporting structures (muscles and connective tissue).
 A skin incision is required in order to produce these results.
 The length of the incision depends upon the specific problems that require correction.
 Dr. Westreich utilizes current facial rejuvenation techniques, including endoscopic face lifts, S-lifts, SMAS lifts, extended SMAS lifts, and Deep Plane Face lifts.
 Dr. Westreich will explain the different techniques as well as their potential benefits and pitfalls in detail during your consultation.
-Dr. Westreich strives to make his patients look as natural as possible.
+Dr. Westreich strives to make his New York patients look as natural as possible.
 In many cases, combining procedures such as an endoscopic midface lift or brow lift will help to achieve a more balanced and natural result then with a facelift alone.

 The region below the jawline and under the chin tends to show signs of aging as a loosening of the neck muscles (platysma) may produce the appearance of hanging cords.
 While BOTOX can be helpful with early banding, more extensive laxity requires surgical correction.
 In some cases, Dr. Westreich may perform an isolated neck lift to address the muscle layer, fat and skin.
 Lifting just the skin will often result in a tight look, and does not last well.
 Incisions may be placed behind the ear and/or under the chin in the natural crease to accomplish a neck lift procedure.
 If you have fatty deposits under the chin, Dr. Westreich may remove the fat with liposuction at the same time to improve the contour of the neck and jawline.
 A neck lift may also be combined with the placement of a chin implant if you have a bone deficiency for additional aesthetic improvement and longevity.